 The Anti-Roll Bar

 Turn it all over again, then slide the ends of the Anti-Roll Bar (from Issue 08) into the holes on the Lower Links.
 Attach to the Bottom Plate with four (4) AP screws:

 If you previously pushed the Hub (DMC center cap) into the wheels, you can poke them out with the screwdriver.
 Try not to lose the washer!
 The GM screw goes through the washer, then the wheel, then into the Brake Disc.
 Others have had issues with these wheels being wobbly, but I was able to tighten them enough to barely turn and not wobble at all.
 I don’t need the wheels to freely turn as this will be a static model.

 Finally, I recommend to not put the Hubs back in yet since the wheels may loosen as the build continues and getting the Hubs out again is not easy once the wheels are mounted.
 An even better solution is to replace all your Hubs with Mike Lane’s Magnetic Wheel Caps!

 Now we are getting somewhere!
-The Frame is solid metal and, with all these bits added, this assembly now weighs about 2 Lbs (0.9 Kg).
+With all these bits added, this assembly now weighs about 2 Lbs.
+(0.9 Kg).
 Plus, we are starting to get a good idea of how big this model is going to be.
 There is still a long way to go…

 Issue 11 – Suspension: Engine Support, Rear Lower Control Arms